 Unfortunately, marijuana is still illegal on a federal level.
 However, 36 states have already adopted laws that allow patients to consume medical marijuana prescribed for specific illnesses.

-Medical Marijuana Facts Everyone Needs to Know (Editor’s Choice)
+Medical Marijuana Facts and Statistics Everyone Needs to Know (Editor’s Choice)

-- Pain management accounts for almost three-quarters of the medical marijuana market.
+- Pain management accounts for nearly 75% of the medical marijuana market.

-- According to medical marijuana user statistics, there are over four million state-legal medical marijuana patients.
+- There are more than 4 million state-legal medical marijuana patients.

 Medical Marijuana Facts and Information

-6. 41% of medical marijuana patients with chronic pain experienced mild withdrawal symptoms from marijuana.
+4. One in four medical marijuana patients with chronic pain experienced severe withdrawal symptoms from marijuana.

 There have been several discussions from different researchers on whether medical marijuana is addictive.
 However, one of the recent medical marijuana addiction facts might shed some light on the debate.